Leading Authorities in Damascus Steel and Mokume Gane

-Steve is internationally recognized as a leading authority on Damascus Steel and Mokume Gane.
+Steve is internationally recognized as a master of Damascus Steel and Mokume Gane.
 His fascination with these techniques spans four decades, and he has specialized in patterned metal jewelry since 1989.
 A JCK Rising Star Designer, Niche Award and two time American Vision Award winner, Steve has led workshops on Mokume Gane and lectured about his work and research throughout the US, and around the world.
 His metalwork has been featured in many magazines including, JCK, National Jeweler, Colored Stone, Lapidary Journal, Ornament, and AJM among others, and is also found in many contemporary jewelry books.
 He is the author of the 1995 book and instructional video, Mokume Gane in the Small Shop, and also the 2000 hardcover, Mokume Gane: A Comprehensive Study, which is considered the preeminent text on the subject.
 Since its publication, the book has been printed in both German and Russian editions and is largely credited for the expansion and popularization of the technique in those countries.

 Sculpture has been a life long interest for Steve, and he has worked extensively in clay, rammed (compacted) earth, steel, and copper.
 Aside from his work, Steve has a keen interest in the primitive and traditional skills of archery, bow making, wooden boat building and sailing.
 His best job ever has been raising his three amazing children.